sassoftware/sas-sdk-for-iOS-examples/README.md

 ## Scenarios addressed through the Sample Apps

 ### Personalize - [SASKitCustomApp](https://github.com/sassoftware/sas-sdk-for-iOS-examples/tree/master/SASKitCustomApp)
-The first step app developers using the SAS SDK may want to take is to personalize the exising SAS Mobile BI app by building a mobile app that uses their app name and icon.
+The first step app developers using the SAS SDK may want to take is to personalize the exising SAS Visual Analytics App by building a mobile app that uses their app name and icon.
 This sample demonstrates deriving an application delegate from SASApplicationDelegate and adding your app name and icon.

 [Get Started](docs/GettingStarted_Personalize.md) creating your personalized mobile app.